With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 2. Communication tears down silos

-When everyone understand that the intranet is the single source of truth for certain resources and for communication, feedback and information sharing, silos are brought down and collaboration skyrockets.
+When everyone understands that the intranet is the single source of truth for certain resources and for communication, feedback and information sharing, silos are brought down and collaboration skyrockets.

 3. Satisfied employees leads to happy customers

-When employee input is valued and employees aren’t afraid to share, employees are empowered.
+When employee input is valued, especially publicly. and employees aren’t afraid to share their opinions (again, especially publicly), employees are empowered, leading to exceptional digital employee experiences.
 A flatter organisational structure elevates the employees' level of responsibility in the organisation, removes excess layers of management, and improves the coordination and speed of communication between employees.

 But it has a secondary effect that’s just as valuable.
 When your employees feel nurtured and valued, productivity rises and interactions with customers become more positive and uplifting.
 That leads to happier customers and makes employees a powerful part of your marketing strategy.